kubernetes/kubernetes/docs/user-guide/logging.md

 Cluster level logging only collects the standard output and standard error output of the applications running in containers.
 The guide [Collecting log files within containers with Fluentd](../../contrib/logging/fluentd-sidecar-gcp/README.md) explains how the log files of applications can also be ingested into Google Cloud logging.

+## Known issues

+Kubernetes does log rotation for kubernetes components and docker containers.
+The command `kubectl logs` currently only read the latest logs, not all historical ones.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/user-guide/logging.md?pixel)]()